patrici0/ecs-code-on-aws/04-ContinuousDelivery/README.md

     $ warning: You appear to have cloned an empty repository.
     $ Admin:~/environment $

-Aditionally you'll also need to type the following commands with your email and a username.
+Aditionally you'll also need to type in the following commands and add your email and a username.
 This is just to identify who commited a new change to the repository:

     git config --global user.email "YOUREMAIL@HERE.COM"
     git config --global user.name "USERNAME"